mhofmann-itnovum/docs-alfresco/microsoft-outlook/latest/config/index.md

          </target>
     </match>
     ```
-    The `<picklist>` can be defined multiple times under the `<property>` tag (if a property controls more than one dependent drop-down box).
+  The `<picklist>` can be defined multiple times under the `<property>` tag (if a property is supposed to control more than one dependent drop-down box).
 In this example, the first defined property contains a picklist to control the second property.
-When selecting a value for the first property, the plugin will try to find a corresponding entry in the configuration and if it finds a match it will filter the second property to only show the specified values.
-If no match can be found, the second property will show all of its entries.
+When selecting a value for the first property, the plugin will try to find a corresponding entry in the configuration (using the `<controllingField>`) and if it finds a match it will filter the second property to only show the specified values.
+If no matching `<controllingField>` can be found, the second property will show all of its entries.

     As an example:
     Drop-down box 1 contains the values:
     * United Kingdom
     * Germany
     * Spain
+    * France

     Drop-down box 2 contains the values
     * English
     * German
     * Spanish

     When selecting "Spain" in drop-down box 1, drop-down box 2 will only have the value "Spanish" for selection.
+When selecting "France", the second drop-down-box will show all available languages without filtering, because "France" is not configured as a `<controllingField>`.

 23. Save your changes and restart Microsoft Outlook.